Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: System Model and Failure Recovery Preliminary

 \subsection{Failure Recovery Procedure}

 As discussed in Section \ref{Intro}, there exist two schemes for the failure recovery which are called \textbf{proactive} and \textbf{reactive} \cite{proactive-recovery,proactivemag}.
 For a successful stateful VNF recovery, some steps are essential.
-These steps are discussed in the following. \\ The first step is launching a new backup instance for the VNF including allocating the required resources of backup VNF and migrating the VNF image (snapshot) \cite{statelet}.
+These steps are discussed in the following. \\ The first step is launching a new backup instance for the VNF including allocating the required resources of backup VNF\footnote{In our model, this concept is managed by active-standby method, similar to \cite{Fault_Elsi, proactivemag, huangproactive}} and migrating the latest VNF image (snapshot) \cite{statelet}.
 The second step is flow reconfiguration, i.e, rescheduling the routing path of backup VNF in the SFC.
-The final step is state synchronization for the stateful VNF \cite{proactivemag}.
+The final step is statelet synchronization (similar to \cite{statelet}) for the stateful VNF \cite{proactivemag}.
 Executing each of the steps imposes a delay which is considerable in the real network and causes network performance degradation and service interruption.
 Obviously, by executing some of the above steps before failure occurrence, the recovery delay would be significantly reduced.
 This concept is indicated as \textbf{proactive failure recovery}, which is discussed as follows. \\$\bullet$ \textbf{Proactive Failure Recovery:} In this recovery scheme, the orchestrator could predict the failure in the next time slot.
-Therefore, it can limit overall interruption delay to synchronization delay by running steps 1 and 2 of the recovery procedure beforehand.
+Therefore, it can limit overall recovery delay to synchronization delay by running steps 1 and 2 of the recovery procedure beforehand.
 Note that we could not save synchronization delay, because every statelet produced until failure must arrive at the backup instance \cite{statelet}.
 Our second goal is to run the proactive failure recovery procedure at an appropriate time to minimize SFC interruption delay, as explained before. \\$\bullet~$ \textbf{Reactive Failure Recovery:} As recognized by the name reactive, in this case, all steps of the recovery procedures (specified before) are executed after failure occurrence.
 Therefore, it imposes more recovery delay resulting in high service interruption time and network performance degradation.